 The same can be said with ‘wolf pups permanence’….

 At least, hereby I offer you a method to falsify my claims: Let us look backward in, say, ten years, and see how far we got.
-This post will be still online (unless a stupid AI bot has deleted it for whatever reason) and we can compare predictions with facts.
+This post will still be online (unless a stupid AI bot has deleted it for whatever reason), and we can compare predictions with facts.

-I recall how my mother suffering from dementia told me “I see cats everywhere.
+I recall how my mother, suffering from dementia, told me, “I see cats everywhere.
 I know that it is not true.
 It is the effect of the drugs I take.”

 Here’s another useful article on the topic: https://m-cacm.acm.org/magazines/2024/2/279533-talking-about-large-language-models/fulltext